yeti-code/Marymount-Auto-Registration/README.md

 ------------------------------------------------------------

-once downloaded, move it to your /usr/local/bin
+once downloaded, move the driver file to your /usr/local/bin directory path

 which is part of the $PATH for global executables